 7. Remember to Renew Leases

-California mandates landlords to give 60-days’ notice for tenants who have lived in the property for more than a year (or 30 days for less than a year), though the situation may be different in rent-controlled cities.
-The landlord also might offer a new lease contract at the same time.
+California mandates landlords give 60 days’ notice for tenants who have lived in the property for more than a year (or 30 days for less than a year), though the situation may be different in rent-controlled cities.

 That old Realtor mantra about the importance of location takes an exciting turn when applied to income property.
-The best locations with the most appreciation are where you’ll potentially have the worst cash flow with a rental.
+The best places with the most appreciation are where you’ll potentially have the worst cash flow with a rental.

 However, if investors expect an area to appreciate substantially, they may be willing to forgo cash flow to enjoy that appreciation.